-Glen Cathey oozes genuine recruitment industry passion, which is infectious and finished the call feeling excited about what’s to come in this awesome industry.
+Glen Cathey oozes genuine recruitment industry passion.
+Which is infectious and I finished the call feeling excited about what’s to come in this awesome industry.

 - What’s the most common question that you get asked?